 Go Outside.
 So many synagogues have beautiful grounds and landscaping, or your venue may have a unique exterior wall or space to sit.
 Let’s take advantage of that for some additional backgrounds.
 A change of scenery also creates a different vibe for your poses and gives you more variety for your photo album.

-Visit the Atlanta Party Connection Vendor Directory to find your ideal Mitzvah photographer and snag a Shelly’s Special discount!
+Visit the Atlanta Mitzvah Connection Vendor Directory to find your ideal Mitzvah photographer!